sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 ![build-trigger](./images/build-trigger.png)

 **Note:** You can configure number of builds to keep in order to save space on the server, for example, you might want to keep only last 2 or 5 build results.
-You can also make this change to your ansible job.

 6. The main idea of `save_artifacts` project is to save artifacts into `/home/ubuntu/ansible-config-artifact` directory.
 To achieve this, created a `Build step` and choose `Copy artifacts from other project`, specify `ansible` as a source project and `/home/ubuntu/ansible-config-artifact` as a target directory.

 ![build-step](./images/build-step.png)

 7. Tested the set up by making some change in `README.MD` file main branch of the `ansible-config-mgt` repository.
+Pushed the changes to my remote repository.

-If both Jenkins jobs have completed one after another - you shall see your files inside /home/ubuntu/ansible-config-artifact directory and it will be updated with every commit to your main branch.
+If both Jenkins jobs have completed one after another - you shall see your files inside `/home/ubuntu/ansible-config-artifact` directory and it will be updated with every commit to your main branch.

 Now your Jenkins pipeline is more neat and clean.